SAP-archive/sap-iot-replenishment-scenario/README.md

 The content is provided "as-is".
 There is no guarantee that raised issues will be answered or addressed in future releases.

 ## License
 Copyright (c) 2019 SAP SE or an SAP affiliate company.
 All rights reserved.
-This file is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE](LICENSE) in this repository.
+This project is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE](LICENSE) in this repository.